-Planning an overnight camping trip in the Spring means preparing for various weather possibilities, including rain.
-Keep reading to find out our suggested hiking and camping supplies list!
+Planning an overnight camping trip in the countryside, or any of the beautiful National Parks means preparing for various weather possibilities, including rain.
+Keep reading to find out our suggested clothes for camping and supplies list!

 Hiking and Camping Supplies List

 Written by: Nina Thomas

 Table Of Contents